Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 We analyse your contact details with other personal data that we observe about you from your interactions with our Site and/or with our Services.

-Where you have given your consent (where lawfully required) we use cookies, log files and other technologies to collect personal data from the computer hardware and software you use to access the Site, or from your mobile.
+Where you have given your consent (where required by applicable laws) we and our third parties use cookies, log files and other technologies to collect personal data from the computer hardware and software you use to access the Site, or from your mobile and any emails that you receive from us.
 This includes the following:

 Our web pages contain “cookies” “web beacons” or “pixel tags” (all referred to in this Privacy Notice as “cookies”).
 Cookies allow us to track you, to count users that have visited a web page or opened an e-mail and collect other types of aggregate information (see below for more information under Our use of Cookies and Similar Technologies for more information).
 We may also use third party cookies and other similar technologies to collect information about your online activity over time and across third party websites.